vectara/vectara-docs/www/docs/api-reference/search-apis/search.md

 The `metadata` list holds any subdocument-level metadata that was stored with the item at indexing time.
 The `corpus_key` indicates which corpus the result came from: recall that a single query can execute against multiple corpora.
+While it's most often the case that a query is run against a single corpus, it's sometimes useful to run against several in parallel.

 Finally, the `document_index` points at a specific document within the enclosing response set's `document` array.
 This is useful for retrieving the